Child & Adolescent Services

 In partnership with Easter Seals, the Adolescent Services Center provides comprehensive neuro-developmental trauma assessment services to children and adolescents throughout the Upper Peninsula.
 This assessment model is designed to screen and assess for the impact that exposure to complex trauma or toxic stress has on a child.

 The neuro-developmental trauma assessment is comprised of a trans-disciplinary team of clinicians, including Occupational Therapists, Speech and Language Pathologists and Behavioral Health Clinicians.
 This highly specialized program is designed for those children who experience developmental delays as a result of traumatic experiences.
-Visit ESM Trauma Assessment and Services for more information.
+For more information call 906-632-0977, email firstname.lastname@example.org or visit ESM Trauma Assessment and Services .